 Grace Jones' Meltdown

 The 27th edition of the UK’s longest-running artist-curated music festival.
-For her line-up, Jones brings together artists from across the globe, including Solange, Peaches, Skunk Anansie, Jimmy Cliff and Baaba Maal.
+For her line-up, Jones brings together artists from across the globe, including Solange, Peaches, Skunk Anansie and Baaba Maal.

 1993 George Benjamin

 English classical composer and pianist George Benjamin was Meltdown’s first ever curator.
 His 1993 festival brought together leading classical talent including performances from The London Philharmonic Orchestra, London Sinfonietta and Ensemble Modern.

 For Meltdown’s second edition, the festival went dutch at the hands of composer and pianist Louis Andriessen.
 Among a great array of classical talent to take to our various stages were Philip Glass, The Steve Martland Band, Gavin Bryars and Dutch chamber orchestra Asko Ensemble.

 The festival took a slightly more contemporary direction for its third edition.
 Curator Elvis Costello fused classical, jazz, folk and pop with the aid of Brodsky Quartet, Bill Frisell Trio, June Tabor, Steve Nieve, and, in what would sadly prove to be his last UK appearance, Jeff Buckley.